Sudsakorn Sor Klinmee: Career

 During his time in Ireland, he beat Robert Storey, the British champion twice in 2005.
 (Sudsakorn weighed 61 kg at the time) During the rematch aired on Eurosport, Robert Storey had his arm fractured by a middle but nevertheless managed to go the 5 rounds.

 A year later, in 2006, Sudsakorn won the WMC S1 World Championship belt (64 kg) at the King's Anniversary the 5th of December, against Slovak Egon Herzing.

 His fondest memory is winning the WPMF World Professional Muaythai Federation title against fellow Thai fighter Ouadang Soukilatougsong in 2006.

 Sudsakorn considers his greatest achievement to be beating Kaosanit Sopanpai, a Channel 7 Stadium champion, in 2007.
 The Channel 7 Tournament, held every Sunday in Bangkok, brings together all the champions having had at least 3 consecutive wins at the Rajadamnern Stadium, Lumpini Stadium or Omnoi Stadium.

 He considers his toughest fight to be his victory over Kongfa Bergmun to win the Fairtex Theprasit 2007 belt.

 On 21 January 2012, he fought Surinamese-Dutch kickboxer, Marco Piqué at Yokkao Extreme 2012 which was attended by 12,000 attendees.
 He won by unanimous decision after 3 rounds.

-He fought Cedric Castagna at TK2 World MAX 2012 in Marseilles, France, on October 6, 2012 and won by decision.
+He fought Cedric Castagna at TK2 World MAX 2012 in Marseille, France, on October 6, 2012 and won by decision.

 Sudsakorn took revenge on Mickael Piscitello by winning a decision at Yokkao Extreme 2013 in Milan, Italy on January 26, 2013.